flrogerw/dons_music/README.md

 # Don’s Music Archive API

-A simple RESTful API to help Don catalog and search his enormous collection of CDs and records — so you can finally play the right media when I visit.
+A simple RESTful API to help Don catalog and search his enormous collection of CDs, Tapes and records — so he can finally play the right media when I visit.

 ---